 Into the 1960s, the Canadian government continued its past patterns of paternalism by arguing within the bureaucracy and with church leaders about whether Inuit should be encouraged to follow a wage economy or continue living on the land.
 However, this was also a period when Inuit were being pressured to form villages with institutions and economies that were like those of small towns in southern Canada.
 The federal government launched and sometimes abandoned plans and experiments, some more fanciful than others.
-In Igaluit, the government left much to Inuit themselves to find places to live in an area that was set aside for military purposes.
-In this area, officials knew that wastewater was lying too close to drinking water, and that Inuit were visiting the dump in search of discarded food.
-The government also knew that housing was overcrowded and poorly built, since so few materials were available to people arriving in the settlement.
-In 1966, an internal government report described Iqaluit as "disjointed," "a monstrous creation," and a place of "moral degradation."85 The assessment was harsh, but not completely unfounded.
-In the previous decade, decisions, and a lack of decisions, had created an untenable situation for the growing community due to a lack of employment, insufficient infrastructure, and systemic racism.
+In Iqaluit, the challenges of accommodating Inuit in places created for the military were evident in the condition of community infrastructure.
+Officials noted that wastewater was too close to drinking water, and that Inuit were visiting the dump in search of discarded food.
+Housing was overcrowded and poorly built, as there were few materials available to people arriving in the settlement.
+In 1966, an internal government report described Iqaluit as disjointed, a monstrous creation, and a place of moral degradation.
+The assessment was harsh, but not unfounded.
+In the previous decade, decisions, and a lack of decisions, had created an untenable situation for the growing community.

-The separate spheres of activities reinforced by physical divisions were carefully recorded by researchers, especially anthropologists John J. Honigmann and Irma Honigmann.
-Their book, Eskimo Townsmen, confronts the duality of life in Igaluit in 1963-64.
-In a chapter titled "People Under Tutelage," they describe how Euro-Canadians assumed the role of tutors.
-The tutors included government officials in Ottawa and Igaluit, clergy, nurses, police, bosses and schoolteachers.
-The Honig Manns observed that qallunaat too often viewed Inuit as completing "a bad if not fatal bargain," rather than as "inheriting perplexing choices."86 In Igaluit (and elsewhere in the Qikigtani Region) authorities took the position that their duty was to limit negative impacts of the "bad bargain" and ignore the alternative of consulting Inuit about options for the future.
+The separate spheres of activities reinforced by physical divisions were carefully recorded by researchers, especially John J. Honigmann and Irma Honigmann.
+Their book, Eskimo Townsmen, confronts the duality of life in Iqaluit in 1963-64.
+In a chapter titled "People Under Tutelage," they describe how Eurocanadians assumed the role of tutors.
+The tutors included government officials in Ottawa and Iqaluit, clergy, nurses, police, bosses and schoolteachers.
+The Honigmanns observed that Qallunaat too often viewed

+Inuit as completing "a bad if not fatal bargain," rather than as "inheriting perplexing choices."
+In Iqaluit (and elsewhere in Qikiqtaaluk) authorities took the position that their duty was to limit negative impacts of the "bad bargain" and ignore the alternative of consulting Inuit about options for the future.
 Government agents were tasked with improving the physical conditions of the town and providing alternatives to the traditional economy that government actions had disrupted.

-After the last USAF personnel left Igaluit in 1963, Iqaluit was fully in the hands of the Canadian government.
+After the last USAF personnel left Iqaluit in 1963, Iqaluit was fully in the hands of the Canadian government.
 At Lower Base, the federal government was left with an airfield and its former buildings, including the large Federal Building containing offices and barracks.
-A group of apartments and row houses accommodated around 450 gallunaat personnel and a handful of steadily employed Inuit and their families.
+A group of apartments and row houses accommodated around 450 Qallunaat personnel and a handful of steadily employed Inuit and their families.
 The air base also had commercial and public services such as a post office, a curling rink, a liquor store, a recreational association, and a school.
 Iqaluit had a small school and Inuit housing.
 Apex included the rehabilitation centre, municipal storage building, community freezer, bathhouse, cadet building, HBC post, theatre, snowmobile repair shop, school, and permanent houses purchased through a housing co-op.

 Iqaluit also continued to suffer from housing shortages.
-Every employer-HBC, government, missions, military, and contractors-provided housing to attract qallunaat employees.
+Every employer-HBC, government, missions, military, and contractors-provided housing to attract Qallunaat employees.
 The federal government alone was responsible for Inuit housing, apart from a few houses for Inuit DEW Line employees.
-The first Inuit to receive housing in Apex were patients at the Frobisher Bay rehabilitation centre and Inuit working for the government.
+The first Inuit to receive housing in Apex were patients at the Frobisher Bay rehabilitation centre and Inuit working for Northern Affairs.
 Later, Ottawa began offering prefabricated rental housing or (after 1966) subsidized houses that Inuit could buy or rent.